 In pts with OSAHS, efforts to reduce weight in obese pts, limit alcohol use, optimize sleep duration, regulate sleep schedules, treat nasal allergies, and carefully withdraw sedative medications should be pursued.

 The primary therapy for OSAHS is continuous positive airway pressure (CPAP), delivered through a nasal or nasal-oral mask.
 Selecting a comfortable mask delivery system and titrating the appropriate amount of CPAP are essential.
 Airway drying related to CPAP can be reduced by including a heated humidification component in the CPAP system.
 Alternative OSAHS therapies include mandibular repositioning splints (oral devices), which hold the jaw and tongue forward to widen the pharyngeal airway.
 These devices are typically used for mild OSAHS pts or pts who do not tolerate CPAP.
-Several types of surgical procedures have been used in OSAHS, including bariatric surgery ...
+Several types of surgical procedures have been used in OSAHS, including ...